Sauberr/Sauberr/README.md

-## Hi there, I am Dima 👋.
+## Hi there, I am Dima .
-My name is **Dmitriy Birilko** ,I am a beginner Python Developer since 2022.
+My name is Dmitriy Birilko ,I am a beginner Python Developer since 2022.

 Working with Python and SQL.